timbertson/fetlock/README.md

 When using `rubyVersion` the minor version will be used based on nixpkgs naming conventions - e.g. "2.7.5" uses `ruby_2_7`.
 The patch version is disregarded, and you'll get an error if nixpkgs doesn't include that version of ruby.

+## SBT backend:

+The SBT backend involves some reimplementation of SBT logic, because SBT itself doesn't expose enough information about dependencies to be sufficient.
+The SBT backend attempts to perform the same dependency resolution(s) as SBT, but using coursier directly.
+This means that some SBT concepts may not be mapped properly, so you may run into issues with:
+ - unusual repository setups
+ - complex dependency specifications (excludes, override, nonstandard classifiers etc)
+ - multi-module builds
+ - building for multiple scala versions

+I do want to support all of these correctly if possible, so please open a bug report if you have a reproducible example.

 --

 # The problem